-PARTNERSHIP We believe in the power of partnership, collaboration and teamwork We embrace ideas that drive vector control innovation, deliver impact and save lives RESPECT IVCC We value diversity and treat each other with respect OUR VISION To improve and save lives of vulnerable populations impacted by mosquito-borne diseases, through the delivery of a sustainable tool-box of vector control solutions.
-OUR MISSION By building partnerships, we enable the creation of innovative solutions to address the evolving challenges in vector control across disease-affected countries.
-Contents Chair's foreword 4 Technical development 18 IVCC strategy 6 Indo-Pacific Initiative 22 CEO overview 7 New Nets Project 24 Milestones 2022/23 10 Vector Expedited Review Voucher 25 Equity, diversity and inclusion 12 Good Laboratory Practice 26 External Scientific Advisory Committee (ESAC) 13 Stakeholder engagement 28 Product development 14 Finance report 2022/23 30 ' 15 The IVCC team 34 IVCC portfolio Impact of climate change on vector-borne diseases 16 Funding partners 35 Chair's foreword It was an honour and privilege to be asked to take up the position of Chair of the Board of Trustees following the retirement of Sir Stephen O'Brien at the end of 2022.
+Annual Report 2022-2023

+Our new values

+WUR VALUES

+the power of partnership, PARTNERSHIP collaboration and teamwork INNOVATION RESPECT We value diversity and treat each other with respect

+We embrace ideas that drive vector control innovation, deliver impact and save lives

+We believe in

+OUR VISION

+To improve and save lives of vulnerable populations impacted by mosquito-borne diseases, through the delivery of a sustainable tool-box of vector control solutions.

+OUR MISSION

+To improve and save lives of vulnerable populations impacted by mosquito-borne diseases, through the delivery of a sustainable tool-box of vector control solutions.

+Contents

+XX C Technical development

+XX Indo-Pacific Initiative XX

+XX New Nets Project XX

+XX US Congress passes vector expedited ΥY

+XX Good Laboratory Practice XX

+XX Stakeholder engagement XX

+XX Finance report 2022/23 XX

+XX The IVCC team XX

+XX Funding partners XX

+XX XX XX XX XX XX XX XX XX XX Technical development XX Indo-Pacific Initiative XX New Nets Project XX US Congress passes vector expedited review voucher legislation XX Good Laboratory Practice XX Stakeholder engagement XX Finance report 2022/23 XX The IVCC team XX Funding partners XX Funding partners

+Chaiman's foreword

+It was an honour and privilege to be asked to take up the position of Chair of the Board of Trustees following the retirement of Sir Stephen O'Brien at the end of 2022.
 As the first African to hold such a position, I am, perhaps more than many, acutely aware of the crippling impact that malaria can have on people's lives.

-Sherwin Charles

-Chair,

-IVCC Board of Trustees

-Malaria not only brings unnecessary sickness, suffering and death on a scale that many would regard as a cruel annual pandemic, but is the root cause of so many other economic and social hardships.
-Sickness from malaria can, and will often, overwhelm fragile health systems, disrupt communities, hamper local productivity, and in so doing, perpetuate a cycle of poverty.
+Shirwin Charles Chair, IVCC Board of Trustees Malaria not only brings unnecessary sickness, suffering and death on a scale that many would regard as a cruel annual pandemic, but is the root cause of so many other economic and social hardships.
+Sickness from malaria can, and will often, overwhelm fragile health systems, disrupt communities, hamper local productivity, and in so doing perpetuate a cycle of poverty.

 The aspirations and hopes of young children can be decimated by malaria with crucial learning days at school missed through continued and repeated cycles of sickness which inhibit educational attainment and the opportunity to flourish and prosper.
 In short, malaria continues to be a scourge that should have no place in our society today, wherever people live.